Discover Chemistry | Department of Chemistry | The University of Vermont(title)

 A Culture Honoring Scholarship

 UVM mentors regularly assist students in receiving recognition for their research activities.
 In 2014, Christopher Kenseth ’15 was one of two UVM students to win a coveted Goldwater Scholarship, a nationally competitive award that recognizes sophomores and juniors who have done outstanding work in science, technology, math, or engineering (STEM) disciplines and who are on track to become leading researchers and innovators in their fields.
-Under the guidance of chemistry professor Giuseppe Petrucci, Kenseth’s research focused on the physical and chemical characterization of secondary organic aerosols, how they are formed in the atmosphere, and how they affect air quality, climate patterns and human health.
+Under the guidance of chemistry professor Petrucci, Kenseth focused his research on research focused on the physical and chemical characterization of secondary organic aerosols, how they are formed in the atmosphere, and how they affect air quality, climate patterns, and human health.

 Combining Passion with Purpose